kannans89/ElmRepo/13_Tuples/13_Tuples.md

 ### Example2

-In this example we wil use `let..in` to destructure.
+In this example we wil use `let..in` block syntax to destructure.

 ```elm